hypertidy/silicate/inst/misc/geospatialsci-2018.md

 * Shapes have no persistent naming of features or their components.
 * There is no capacity for internal topology of shapes or within collections (no vertex-, edge-, or path-sharing).

-These limitations mean that SF cannot represent in-full every-day objects from tracked objects, transport, Lidar, 3D models, statistical graphics, topological spatial maps, TopoJSON, CAD drawings, meshes or triangulations.
+These limitations mean that SF cannot represent in-full every-day data forms from tracked objects, transport, Lidar, 3D models, statistical graphics, topological spatial maps, TopoJSON, CAD drawings, meshes or triangulations.
 Translations between geospatial forms and the grammars of data science can be disjointed, relying on localized implementations that are lossy or inefficient, require third party workflows, or involve unnecessary tasks.

 GIS applications generally diverge from common standards in different ways but none currently provide a normal-form model.
 There is no standard way to normalize data by detecting and removing redundancy (topology), or to densify data (a common necessity in planning domains).
 There is no standard way to extend the types although complex forms are well established in other domains.

 ## Arbitrarily re-composable hierarchies